Qubinode/qubinode_kvmhost_setup_collection/development.md

 #### Ansible Test Recommendations:
 1. **Version Updates** (Architect - A):
+   - Updated CI to prioritize testing with Ansible 2.13
+   - Maintain compatibility testing with 2.12 and 2.14
    - Add stable-2.15 when it's released
    - Monitor Ansible devel branch for new features that may require test updates
    - Consider adding milestone branch testing for early detection of breaking changes